^

 The drug cyclosporine should not be prescribed to patients with impaired renal function, severe arterial hypertension, infectious diseases and malignant neoplasms.

-Before the beginning of treatment, conduct a detailed clinical and laboratory examination: the determination of the activity of liver enzymes, the concentration of bilirubin, potassium and magnesium, uric acid, lipid profile in the serum, general urine analysis.
+Before starting treatment, conduct a detailed clinical and laboratory examination: determination of liver enzyme activity, concentration of bilirubin, potassium and magnesium, uric acid, serum lipid profile, general urine analysis.

-Start treatment with a dose of the drug not more than 3 mg / kg per day, in two steps.
+Start treatment with a dose of the drug no more than 3 mg/kg per day, in two doses.

-Increase the dose to the optimal 0.5-1.0 mg / kg per day, depending on the effectiveness (evaluated after 6-12 weeks) and tolerability.
-The maximum dose should not exceed 5 mg / kg per day.
+Increase the dose to the optimal one by 0.5-1.0 mg/kg per day depending on the effectiveness (evaluated after 6-12 weeks) and tolerability.
+The maximum dose should not exceed 5 mg/kg per day.

-Evaluate blood pressure and serum creatinine level (establish a baseline by at least two determinations before treatment) every 2 weeks in the first 3 months of therapy, then every 4 weeks.
+Assess blood pressure and serum creatinine (establish baseline using at least two pretreatment determinations) every 2 weeks for the first 3 months of therapy, then every 4 weeks.

-With an increase in the level of creatinine by more than 30%, reduce the dose of the drug by 0.5-1.0 mg / kg per day for 1 month.
+If the creatinine level increases by more than 30%, reduce the dose of the drug by 0.5-1.0 mg/kg per day for 1 month.

 Avoid combination with drugs that affect the concentration of cyclosporine in the blood.

-Cyclosporine is not recommended for use during pregnancy and during lactation.
+Cyclosporine is not recommended for use during pregnancy and breastfeeding.

 Contraindications

-Cyclosporine is contraindicated in the presence of hypersensitivity, cancerous tumors, infectious diseases, impaired functioning of organs such as kidney and liver, hypertension, elevated levels of uric acid and potassium in the blood, pregnancy and lactation.
+Cyclosporine is contraindicated in the presence of hypersensitivity, cancer, infectious diseases, dysfunction of organs such as the kidneys and liver, hypertension, elevated levels of uric acid and potassium in the blood, pregnancy and lactation.

-Compared with other immunosuppressive drugs, cyclosporine generally causes fewer immediate and distant side effects, primarily in relation to the development of infectious complications and malignant neoplasms.
-At the same time, against the background of treatment with cyclosporine, the development of some specific complications is observed, the most serious of which is renal damage.
+Compared with other immunosuppressive drugs, cyclosporine generally causes fewer immediate and late side effects, primarily in relation to the development of infectious complications and malignant neoplasms.
+At the same time, against the background of treatment with cyclosporine, the development of some specific complications is observed, the most severe of which is kidney damage.

 • Cardiovascular: arterial hypertension.

-• CNS: headaches, dizziness, insomnia, depression, migraine, anxiety, impaired ability to concentrate, etc.
+• CNS: headaches, dizziness, insomnia, depression, migraine, anxiety, impaired concentration, etc.

-• Dermatological: hirsutism, hypertrichosis, purpura, pigmentation disorder, angioedema, cellulitis, dermatitis, dry skin, eczema, folliculitis, skin itching, urticaria, nail destruction.
+• Dermatological: hirsutism, hypertrichosis, purpura, pigmentation disorders, angioedema, cellulite, dermatitis, dry skin, eczema, folliculitis, pruritus, urticaria, nail destruction.

-• Gastrointestinal tract: nausea, diarrhea, gingival hyperplasia, abdominal pain, indigestion; constipation, dry mouth, dysphagia, esophagitis, gastric ulcer, gastritis, gastroenteritis.
+• Gastrointestinal: nausea, diarrhea, gingival hyperplasia, abdominal pain, dyspepsia; constipation, dry mouth, dysphagia, esophagitis, gastric ulcer, gastritis, gastroenteritis.

-• Pulmonary: infections of the upper respiratory tract, cough, shortness of breath, sinusitis, bronchospasm, hemoptysis.
+• Pulmonary: upper respiratory tract infections, cough, dyspnea, sinusitis, bronchospasm, hemoptysis.

 • Genitourinary: leukorrhea, nocturia, polyuria.

-• Neuromuscular: paresthesia, tremor, convulsions of the lower extremities, arthralgia, bone fractures, myalgia, neuropathy, stiffness, weakness.
+• Neuromuscular: paresthesia, tremor, cramps of the lower extremities, arthralgia, bone fractures, myalgia, neuropathy, stiffness, weakness.

-• Ophthalmic: visual impairment, cataract, conjunctivitis, pain in the eyes.
+• Eye: visual impairment, cataract, conjunctivitis, eye pain.

 • Infections.